xpavlic4/book-extracts/sports/golf/course management/Golf Strategy School Podcast/README.md

 ## Stay on your plan
 Do not follow a bad shot with a dumb one.
 Bogeys won't kill you, but doubles will.

+## Prepare for every outcome
+Try to hit every possible/goofy position around the green, so if the situation arise you will be prepared.